Guardians of the Galaxy (2008 team): Guardians of the Galaxy - 2008

 The 2008 series holds a 7.5 out of 10 critic rating on the review aggregator website Comic Book Round Up.

 The May 2008 sales estimate for the first issue was 39,854 copies, making it the 61st top-selling comic title that month.
 The first and second issues sold out, and were later published as part of a collected edition.

 Al Ewing's run of Guardians of the Galaxy received a nomination for the GLAAD Media Award for Outstanding Comic Book at the 32nd GLAAD Media Awards in 2021.

 Other versions

 During the "Secret Wars" storyline in the domain of King James' England (which is based on the Marvel 1602 reality), the Guardians of the Galaxy have a counterpart here named the Gardiner's Men.
 They are a troupe of performers consisting of Madam Gomorrah, Peadar O'Cuill, Arthur Dubhghlas, Goodman Root, and Aroughcun the Raccoon.
 Angela later befriended them when she helped to fight off attacking beasts.

 In another story, "Baby Thanos", other team members appeared with Cable instead of Star-Lord from the resurrected and remade universe where they became "Punisher Universe".
-But there were other team members as well, where there were Peni Parker, Wolverine, Kamala Khan (Captain Marvel), Juggernaut (Juggerduck), Cloak and Dagger, Iron Groot, and others heroes.
-All were killed by Frank Castle in order to protect the infant Thanos.
+Guardians members Peni Parker, Wolverine, Kamala Khan (Captain Marvel), Juggernaut (Juggerduck), Cloak and Dagger, Iron Groot, and others were killed by Frank Castle in order to protect the infant Thanos.